teekamsuthar/teekamsuthar.github.io/index.md

 _Currently, the site is under development!_ 🚧

-_Your patience is highly appriciated!_ ⌚

-*Till then, you might want to check out my social profiles!*👇
+*Till then, you can connect with me on any of these social profiles!*👇

 ![Instagram](./icons/icons8-instagram-50.png)
 [Instagram](https://instagram.com/teekamsuthar).